Occupational Medicine Rounds

 All residents are required to attend occupational medicine grand rounds except when away on outside rotations.
 Grand Rounds are held from 12:30 to 1:30 p.m. on Friday.
 Immediately following rounds, residents participate in journal club and didactics.
 These meetings are designed for more informal tutorials on a variety of topics, case presentations, review of recent journal articles, research and board review sessions.

-Following these sessions, participants should be up to date on the latest developments in the field of occupational and environmental medicine.
+Following these sessions, participants should be able to discuss the latest developments in the field of occupational and environmental medicine.
 Talks are given by recognized experts in a variety of fields both within the Schools of Medicine, Public Health and external to the University.

 The West Virginia University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 The WVU office of CME designates this educational activity for a maximum of 1AMA Physician's Recognition Award Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.